beyondbrokkoli/awesomewm-config/README.md

 Make sure to apply your desktop resolution and refresh rate in your "~/.xinitrc" before you run "ecex awesome".

-You can find your xrandr command with "lxrandr".
-(After saving the applied settings the command line can be found inside "~/.config/autostart/lxrandr-autostart.desktop"
+You can set and find your xrandr command with "lxrandr".
+After saving the applied settings, the corresponding command line can be found inside "~/.config/autostart/lxrandr-autostart.desktop".

 # Example "~/.xinitrc"
 ```